efabrica-team/phpstan-rules/README.md

 ```
 :+1:

-### Check trait context - TratContextRule
+### Check trait context - TraitContextRule
-Checks if traits are used only in context of classes specified in them via class comment `@context {Type}`
+Checks if traits are used only in context of classes specified in them via comment `@context {Type}`
 ```neon
 services:
     -